Summarize this page via

-15 Types of Keywords: Complete SEO guide for 2025
+20 types of keywords: Complete SEO guide for 2026

 Keywords are the bridge between what people search for and the content you create.
 Understanding the various types of keywords is therefore essential for developing an effective SEO strategy that attracts targeted traffic and converts visitors into customers.

-Before exploring specific types, let’s first understand why this knowledge is crucial for your SEO strategy.
+Before exploring specific keyword types, let’s first understand why this knowledge is crucial for your SEO strategy.

 Types of keywords: Quick reference guide